Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 One-to-One Gear Ratio: Limelight rotates synchronously with turret

-Four-Flywheel System: Consistent ball propulsion with variable speed control
+Four-Flywheel System: Consistent ball propulsion with variable speed

 3D-Printed Hood: Custom geometry for optimal trajectory (CNC cut and 3D